kratoon/salesforce-source-gen/README.md

 With generated class you can use `RecordTypes.ACCOUNT_AGENT_ID` instead of `Schema.SObjectType.Account.getRecordTypeInfosByDeveloperName().get('Agent');` or `RecordTypes.ACCOUNT_AGENT` to access RecordTypeInfo.

+Configure generation in the package.json file and run `npm run gen-record-types`.

 ##### Options:
 * projectDir - Default: current working directory.